jamesshore/ergotest/docs/automation_api.md

 * testSuiteResult.filename?: string

-If this test suite was loaded from a module, which most will be, this property contains the absolute path of the module.
-Otherwise, it’s undefined.
+Contains the absolute path of the file that contained this test suite, if known.
+Otherwise, it's _undefined_.

 [Back to top](#automation-api)